 4. Installation

-The roofing materials may be the best in the market, but if the installation doesn’t match the quality, expect to make repairs sooner than later.
-Keep in mind, diverse roofs require distinctive fitting, and consulting a proficient roofer is the best way to go.
+The roofing materials may be the best on the market, but if the installation doesn’t match the quality, expect to make repairs sooner rather than later.
+Keep in mind that diverse roofs require distinctive fitting, and consulting a proficient roofer is the best option.

 5. Weather Conditions